Angemon92/Intelligent_systems-Laptop_price_prediction/README.md

 * `"type"`: Type of laptop {"Laptop", "Netbook", "Notebook", "Portable", "Ultrabook"}.
 * `"brand"`: Brand of laptop {"Acer", "Asus", "Compaq", "Dell", "Emachines", "Fujitsu", "Gateway", "HP", "IBM", "Lenovo", "Panasonic", "Samsung", "Sony", "Toshiba"}.
 * `"operatingSystem"`: Operating system of laptop {"Chrome OS", "Not included", "Windows 2000", "Windows 7", "Windows 8", "Windows Vista", "Windows XP"}.
-* `"processorType"`: Type of CPU {"AMD", "ATOM", "INTEL"}.*INTEL could be separeted in {i3, i5, i7} but then less the 0.1% of laptops have some of these 3 values so the idea is rejected.*
+* `"processorType"`: Type of CPU {"AMD", "ATOM", "INTEL"}.*INTEL could be separeted in {i3, i5, i7} but in that case less the 0.1% of laptops would have some of these 3 values so the idea is rejected.*
-* `"releaseYear"`: Release year of laptop {2000, ... , 2015}.*There was several laptops with value of 2016 in this attribute, but they are excluded from dataset.*
+* `"releaseYear"`: Release year of laptop {2000, ... , 2015}.*There were several laptops with value of 2016 for this attribute, but they are excluded from dataset.*
 * `"graphicProcessingType"`: Type of GPU {"Dedicated", "Hybrid", "Integrated"}.
 * `"condition"`: Condition of laptop {"Brand New", "New", "New other (see details)", "Like New", "For parts or not working", "Manufacturer refurbished", "Seller refurbished", "Used"}.*Reduction is used on {"Brand New", "New", "New other (see details)", "Like New"}.
 All 4 are united in one "New" value.*